 2 THE CLASSROOM: SU Nursing school doctoral program graduates largest class to date

 BATON ROUGE - The Southern University School of Nursing is making history!
-The class of 2025 Doctor of Nursing Practice candidates will be the largest class to graduate since the program started in 2012.
+The 2025 Doctor of Nursing Practice candidates will be the largest class to graduate since the program started in 2012.

 Twelve nurses walked across the stage to receive their doctoral degrees.
 That number might seem small, but it's a huge step from when the program started in 2012.